willfox99/Karel_03/README.md

 Instructions:
 * Use the FORK button to create a copy of this code under your personal Github account
 * Clone that copy from your personal Github account onto your computer
-* Read and consider the preparatory material in the document "fcpsKarel.doc" on pagesOne-12 thorugh One-13
+* Read and consider the preparatory material in the document "fcpsKarel.doc" on pages One-12 through One-13
 * Follow the instructions for Lab03 , page One-14
 * Write your answers to the Exercises found on page One-15 in a text file, then add this file to your repository
 * Once you have finished working, commit your changes to your computer